ramizdundar/finch/README.md

    code.
 1. Enhanced Research: I find myself relying less on Google and more on LLMs for targeted queries or guidance.
-I frequently ask ChatGPT directly or use Google to search specific websites.
+I frequently ask ChatGPT directly or use Google only to search specific websites.
 For example, understanding that POSIX asynchronous file I/O is implemented using a thread pool in the kernel—meaning it’s not truly asynchronous ([source](https://lwn.net/Articles/671797/))—would have been much more challenging without ChatGPT’s assistance.
-While there is always a risk of hallucination, the balance between informed guesses and increased productivity makes occasional fact-checking worthwhile.
+While there is always a risk of hallucination, increased productivity makes occasional fact-checking worthwhile.

 Another benefit is using LLMs to understand code, especially when it requires domain expertise (such as bizzare bitwise operations, rare design patterns,